“What belt do I wear with these shoes?!”

-And like I mentioned already, evaluate what color leather shoes you wear most often.
+And like I mentioned already, decide what color leather shoes you wear most often.
 If it’s dark brown, buy a dark brown belt.
 In my case, I wear a lot of tan / cognac leather shoes, so I have a tan / cognac belt to match.

 When in doubt, choose the belt that most closely matches your shoes.